 Even the EPA Says Bleach is Not Effective at Removing Mold

 In the Environmental Protection Agency’s Guide to Mold, Moisture, and Your Home, they clearly state that the use of chlorine bleach is “not recommended” as an effective method to remove mold.
 The EPA goes on to say that mold is likely to return if the water issue isn’t resolved.

-Cleaning mold with bleach is guaranteed to be a losing battle unless you fix the source of the moisture first.
+Using bleach to kill mold is a losing battle unless you fix the source of the moisture first.
 Identify the cause of the moisture and fix that before trying to resolve your mold issue.

 The most common causes of mold are humidity and condensation in kitchens and bathrooms.
 Pour ventilation or the lack of an exhaust fan can make this much worse.
 Other causes of mold are consistent plumbing fixtures, roof, and basement leaks.